nus-cs2103/website-base/admin/peerEvaluations.md

 **Extra Requirements:** [considered for participation marks]

 * :exclamation: Submitting peer evaluations is compulsory. ==If you routinely miss submitting peer evaluations, you can lose participation marks.==
 * :bulb: TEAMMATES normally allows students to access it without using Google login.
-In this module, we encourage (but not require) you to login to TEAMMATES using your Google account and complete your profile with a <trigger trigger="click" for="modal:peerEvaluations-suitablePhoto">suitable profile photo</trigger>. %%Reason: {{ module }} is a big class.
+In this module, we encourage (but not require) you to login to TEAMMATES using your Google account and complete your profile with a <trigger trigger="click" for="modal:peerEvaluations-suitablePhoto">suitable profile photo</trigger>. %%Reason: {{ module_pair }} is a big class.
 This profile helps us to remember you better, even after the module is over.%%

 <modal title="%%Admin {{ icon_embedding }} Project → Deliverables → Website (extract)%%" id="modal:peerEvaluations-suitablePhoto">
   <include src="project-deliverables.md#profile-photo" />